garrandall/popular-music-data/tracks/the-legend-of-wooley-swamp-the-charlie-daniels-band.md

 They could hear that old man laughing
 In a voice as loud as thunder

-Now that's been fifty years ago an' if you go by there yet There's a spot in the yard in the back of that shack Where the ground is always wet
+Now that's been fifty years ago and if you go by there yet There's a spot in the yard in the back of that shack Where the ground is always wet
 And on certain nights if the moon is right